AlekseyBuzmakov/XARF/README.md

 > devtools::install_github("AlekseyBuzmakov/XARF")

 ### Usage
-For the moment only function `{r}write.xarf` is provided.
+For the moment only function `write.xarf` is provided.
 See help of R.